wordpress security scan

 Hidden links, injected keywords, or content you did not create appears in posts or pages.

-If you notice even one of these signs, it’s worth running a full malware scan immediately.
+If you notice even one of these signs, it is worth running a full malware scan immediately.

-For most site owners, the simplest way to scan a WordPress site for malware is to use a security plugin that runs automatically and integrates directly with your dashboard.
+For most site owners, the simplest and most reliable way to scan a WordPress site for malware is to use a security plugin that runs directly inside your dashboard.

 Step-by-step:

-- Install the Jetpack plugin from your WordPress dashboard (Plugins → Add New → Jetpack).
+1. Install the Jetpack plugin from your WordPress dashboard (Plugins → Add New → Jetpack)

 Why Jetpack is a strong option for most users